Silk Road Secrets of Uzbekistan with Sophie Ibbotson

 Intro

 What timeless secrets will Uzbekistan's Silk Road give up for you on this beguiling journey?
-From cities that were once caravanserais, to villages steeped in folklore; and from tree-cloaked mountains and weird canyons to old fortresses and bullet trains, this 14-day tour de force will keep you enthralled.
+From cities that were once caravanserais, to villages steeped in folklore; and from tree-cloaked mountains and weird canyons to old fortresses and bullet trains, this 14-day tour de force may just keep you enthralled.

-Few are as knowledgeable about Uzbekistan as author of Bradt Guides’ Uzbekistan, and Uzbekistan’s Tourism Ambassador to the UK, Sophie Ibbotson.
+Few are as qualified about Uzbekistan as author of the Bradt Guide to Uzbekistan, as well as Uzbekistan’s Tourism Ambassador to the UK, Sophie Ibbotson.
 To our delight, Sophie has handcrafted a unique tour of this enigmatic central Asian republic.
 Not only showcasing Uzbekistan's plentiful Silk Road heritage in both Samarkand and Bukhara, this tour also takes you to lesser-known sites around the country.
 Roam around the archaeological treasures of Termez.
 See prehistoric cave paintings and petroglyphs in the Nurata Mountains.
-Camp under the stars by Lake Aydarkul.
 Feel the ethnic charms and cultural continuity of Baysun.
 Attend workshops to learn manufacturing techniques that make Uzbekistan one the greatest producers of fine floor and wall textiles in the world.

 What's more, your trip will directly benefit these communities, thus helping to preserve their customs, as well as governing our ethical principles here at Travel The Unknown.